tomcritchlow/tomcritchlow.github.io/_posts/2019-12-06-blocking-unblocking-clients.md

 *This conversation is obviously both made up and exaggerated but hopefully it demonstrates the premise of opening up the client to new ideas through accepting their prompts and building from them rather than trying to block their ideas to talk about your own.*

-This approach relies on two powerful ideas - firstly that everyone (clients & consultants included!) want their ideas to be listened to{% include tufte-sn.html id="listening" content="Listening could in fact turn out to be the ultimate consulting skill...." %}  and that using the *Yes!
+This approach relies on two powerful ideas - firstly that everyone (clients & consultants included!) want their ideas to be listened to[^listening] and that using the *Yes!
 And...* conversation as a tool ends up with a co-created strategy.

+[^listening]: Listening could in fact turn out to be the ultimate consulting skill....

 ## The Power (& Limits) of Co-creating Strategy